ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 Depending on the destination collection that documents are loaded into, they might have the same identifiers or get different ones.

 If documents are loaded to the same collection they will preserve their original identifiers.
-For example, ETL on `Employees` collection loading documents using:
+For example, ETL on `Employees` collection that loads documents according to the following script:

 {CODE-BLOCK:javascript}
 loadToEmployees({ ... });